Maximizing Information in Domain-Invariant Representation Improves Transfer Learning: Experiment details on CIFAR-10

-When training with our approach, we implement the network components as deep residual neural networks (ResNets) with short-cut connections \citep{he2016deep}.
-ResNets are easier to optimize, and sometimes gain accuracy from increased depth.
-For our approach, we implemented the full-fledged \verb"VAEGAN" and we added the domain label to the DDRep generated by the encoder.
-The architecture is shown in Figure \ref{resnet}.
-The label prediction pipeline is adopted from the ResNet 20 for CIFAR-10 in~\citet{he2016deep}.
-For the generator, the first layer is $3\times3$ convolutions.
-Then we use a stack of $6$ layers with $3\times3$ convolutions on the feature maps of size $32$.
-The numbers of filters are $16$.
-The architecture of the classifier consists of a stack of $6\times2$ layers with $3\times3$ convolutions on the feature maps of sizes $\{16, 8\}$ respectively.
-To maintain the network complexity, the number of filters are $\{32, 64\}$.
-The classifier ends with a global average pooling, and a fully-connected layer with softmax.

-For the discriminator, the network inputs are $32\times32\times16$ domain invariant features.
-The first layer is $3\times3$ convolutions.
-Then we use a stack of $6\times3$ layers with $3\times3$ convolutions on the feature maps of sizes $32$, $16$, and $8$ respectively, with $6$ layers for each feature map size.
-The numbers of filters is $\{16, 32, 64\}$ respectively.
-The discriminator ends with a global average pooling, a 2-way fully-connected layer, and softmax.

-The encoder has 4 convolutional layers: three $3\times3$ filters, two $3\times3$ filters, two $3\times3$ filters ($z$ mean) and two $3\times3$ filters ($z$ variance) respectively.
-A sampling layer is also implemented which outputs the DDRep from the latent distribution $z$.
-The decoder learns to reconstruct an input image by using its DIRep, DDRep and domain bit together.
-Hence, the inputs of the decoder are $32\times32\times19$ concatenated representations.
+We implement all network components using deep residual networks (ResNets) with shortcut connections~\cite{he2016deep}, as they are easier to optimize and can benefit from increased depth.
+Our implementation follows the full MaxDIRep architecture.

+\textbf{Label prediction pipeline:} The classifier adopts a ResNet-20 backbone, as in CIFAR-10.
+The generator begins with a $3 \times 3$ convolutional layer, followed by a stack of $6$ residual blocks with $3 \times 3$ convolutions on feature maps of size $32$, using $16$ filters.
+The classifier consists of $6 \times 2$ residual blocks with $3 \times 3$ convolutions on feature maps of sizes $\{16, 8\}$, with $\{32, 64\}$ filters, respectively.
+A global average pooling layer and a fully connected softmax layer are appended for label prediction.

+\textbf{Discriminator:} The discriminator takes $32 \times 32 \times 16$ domain-invariant features as input.
+It starts with a $3 \times 3$ convolutional layer, followed by $6 \times 3$ residual blocks with $3 \times 3$ convolutions on feature maps of sizes $\{32, 16, 8\}$, using $\{16, 32, 64\}$ filters, respectively.
+The network concludes with global average pooling, a fully connected layer with two outputs, and a softmax layer.

+\textbf{Encoder and decoder:} The encoder consists of two shared convolutional layers: a $3 \times 3$ layer with $3$ filters, followed by a $3 \times 3$ layer with $2$ filters.
+The resulting feature maps are passed to two parallel branches, each containing a $3 \times 3$ convolutional layer with $2$ filters, to estimate the mean and log-variance of the latent variable.
+A sampling layer then generates the DDRep by drawing samples from the latent distribution parameterized by these two outputs.
+The decoder reconstructs the input image using both DIRep and DDRep.
 The configuration of the decoder is the inverse of that of the generator.

+For fair comparison, we apply the same ResNet-based architecture to all other approaches whenever applicable.